 Open: 24 hours

-Another welcoming village to visit on your trip is Bushmills.
-You’d be forgiven for thinking you’ve driven into some sort of time-traveling portal as you enter the village, as it hasn’t fully joined the 21st century yet.
+Another welcoming village to visit on your Northern Ireland road trip is Bushmills.
+You’d be forgiven for thinking you’ve driven into a time-traveling portal as you enter the village, as it hasn’t fully joined the 21st century yet.
 However, this is what gives it all of its charm.

 The town is home to around 1,295 inhabitants and is about 100 kilometers from Belfast.
 There’s a whiskey distillery, a war memorial named The Diamond, and the Bushmills Railway tram, which can take you right to Giant’s Causeway for the day.